AMReX-Codes/amrex/Docs/sphinx_documentation/source/Particle.rst

 The new components will be added at the end of the compile-time defined ones.

-When you are using runtime components, it is crucial that when you are adding particles to the container, you call the `DefineAndReturnParticleTile` method for each tile prior to adding any particles.
+When you are using runtime components, it is crucial that when you are adding particles to the container, you call the :cpp:`DefineAndReturnParticleTile` method for each tile prior to adding any particles.
 This will make sure the space for the new components has been allocated.
-For example, in the above section on :ref:`initializing particle data <sec:Particles:Initializing>`, we accessed the particle tile data using the `GetParticles` method.
-If we runtime components are used, `DefineAndReturnParticleTile` should be used instead:
+For example, in the above section on :ref:`initializing particle data <sec:Particles:Initializing>`, we accessed the particle tile data using the :cpp:`GetParticles` method.
+If we runtime components are used, :cpp:`DefineAndReturnParticleTile` should be used instead:

 .. highlight:: c++